 Point Set Up

 When determining the value of a point, it's important to not just arbitrarily set a dollar-to-point conversion.
 The conversion should make sense.
-Long gone are the days where convoluted equations were created to hide the value of overpriced awards, as employees deserve transparency and are savvy consumers.
+Long gone are the days when convoluted equations were created to hide the value of overpriced awards, as employees deserve transparency and are savvy consumers.

-Typically, point values can be setup in a variety of ways.
+Typically, point values can be set up in a variety of ways.
 For example:

 1 point = $1

 While not trying to hide the value of a point, using a penny or half-cent points takes the focus off the monetary value of the award and more on the aspirational and emotional aspects of the award.
 Additionally, penny points allow employees to easily include any applicable shipping and sales tax when redeeming that they might not get with dollar points.

 Employees see points deposited into their online, personal point bank.
 As points are distributed and redeemed, their point balance is displayed.
 Depending on how your program is set up, points can accumulate and be combined from any point program.

 The success of a points-based program hinges on two critical activities: point issuance and point redemption.
 Managers can make one of the largest impacts on engagement with simple recognition and point issuance — make sure there are multiple opportunities for recognition, the rules defined and the goals attainable.

 When distributing budgets, make sure you are putting them in the hands of those who can most directly observe, measure, and reward those who deserve recognition.